 “Under-resourced students, already struggling to meet grade-level expectations, are at risk of falling even further behind during school closures.
 Springboard believes its ‘Arts Snacks’ are a way of keeping students engaged in learning during these unprecedented times,” said Cathy Hartmann, Executive Director.

-Springboard also plans to distribute at least an additional 950 Snack kits to the Weber Road, Lewis and Clark, and Florissant Valley branches of SLCL in the coming months.
+During the month of July, Springboard distributed an additional 1,350 Snack kits to the Weber Road, Lewis and Clark, and Florissant Valley branches of the St. Louis County Library.